Trip to the Champagne Region of France

 However it is not just a pretty bottle, Armand de Brignac Gold Brut was awarded the best Champagne in the world in 2010 by the international journal, Fine Champagne Magazine, beating off tough competition.
 It was a blind tasting conducted by sommeliers, Masters of Wine, winemakers and other experts, the finest in their field.

-I had the opportunity to label my very own bottle of Ace of Spades, a once in lifetime money can’t buy experience, and despite having Papa and Alex’s intense gaze watching my every step, I think I pretty much nailed it!
+I had the opportunity to label my very own bottle of Ace of Spades, a once in a lifetime where money can’t buy experience, and despite having Papa and Alex’s intense gaze watching my every step, I think I pretty much nailed it!
 Will I be employed as a “Labeller”?
 Apparently, my application is under review!

 On our final evening in France, we were treated to a sensational culinary treat, a superb meal cooked up by Michelin starred Chef Arnaud Lallement at the L’Assiette Champenoise, he had devised a unique pairing menu, champagne with every course, what’s not to love!